chrenx/eecs583-final-project/README.md

 # eecs583-final-project: group 18
-This work contains a interference graph generator pass, a deep learning model, and a registor allocation pass.
-Two passes were implemented in LLVM source code.
+This work contains an interference graph generator pass, a deep learning model, and a registor allocation pass.
+Two passes were implemented in the LLVM source code.
 That means you have to download LLVM into your local firectory and put two passes there.

 ## Important files
 - ### demo/entry.py